+Hey guess what?!?
 We love Airbnb so much that we have $35 in Airbnb credit to give you if you are a first time user.
 Woot! ↓

 If you are unfamiliar with Couchsurfing, it is a free site that allows you to stay with people for free.
 Sometimes you might get lucky and have a bed but other times you may be sleeping on a couch or may need to bring your own sleeping bag.
-Couchsurfing is kind of a hit or miss in my opinion.
+Couchsurfing is kind of a hit or miss, in our opinion.
 Sometimes you will get a great host that will show you around and give you more of an insider’s view of the location.

 Unfortunately, I’m part of many groups for travelers on Facebook and a lot of people have been reporting recently about sexual assaults that have taken place while using Couchsurfing.
 Please, please, please always read reviews before you stay with anyone.
 Also, trust your gut.
 If you meet your Couchsurfing host and you feel uncomfortable, just leave.
 You may have to pay for a hotel for a few nights but your safety is way more important than saving money.

-From what we have heard from other travelers it used to be possible to camp almost anywhere in Costa Rica.
+From what we have heard from other travelers, it used to be possible to camp almost anywhere in Costa Rica.
 Now, not so much.
 If you are planning on doing some off the beaten path traveling or want to explore the national parks, camping may be possible.
 However, not all of the national parks have campgrounds.
 From what we know Santa Rosa and Rincon de la Vieja definitely have campgrounds.

 For popular destinations, it just doesn’t really make sense.
 Most campgrounds cost about $15 per person (you could get a place in a hostel for cheaper) and you would have to bring all your gear with you.

 After signing up you will be able to search through house sitting/ pet sitting gigs throughout the world.
 You can then apply for the options you are interested in.
 If you are selected you will get to stay at a house for free in return for pet care/ light maintenance.

 ↑Here is an example of some opportunities in Costa Rica.

-Travel during low season:
+Travel during low season

 During the rainy season, accommodations in Costa Rica tend to go down in price.
 Yes, you may have to deal with afternoon rain storms, but everything is so green and pretty.
-Plus the weather on the beaches is a little cooler than usual (which is a good thing).During the rainy season, accommodations in Costa Rica tend to go down in price. #costarica #travel Click To Tweet
+Plus the weather on the beaches is a little cooler than usual (which is a good thing).
+If you want to know more about Costa Rica by season, we have a complete post about it here.

-Avoid Costa Rican holidays:
+Avoid Costa Rican holidays

-Visit less touristy areas:
+Visit less touristy areas

 WAS THIS INFO HELPFUL?
 WE’D LOVE IF YOU’D PIN IT!